 A lot has happened in the camera world since we first reviewed the Canon EOS R5 in August 2020 and labelled it 'Canon's best ever stills camera'.

-That statement still stands and the EOS R5 remains Canon's finest mirrorless camera so far.
+That statement still stands and the EOS R5 remains the best mirrorless camera that Canon has made so far.
+It's almost certainly the best Canon camera on the market right now too.
 But with the Sony A7S III and Sony A1 now here, and Canon responding with firmware updates for the EOS R5 and the announcement of the Canon EOS R3, is it already on the verge of being overshadowed?

 Not quite yet.
 We've tested the Canon EOS R5's firmware upgrades, and they improve the camera and smooth out its rough edges, albeit without fundamentally changing its character.
 It's a fantastic stills camera, one of the best you can buy, but the verdict on its video skills is a little more nuanced.

 In short, if video is your priority, you should test out the Canon EOS R5 in situations that are as close as possible to your real-world workflow.
 Those looking to shoot long, extended takes might be better served by the Sony A7S III.
 But if you look at the Canon EOS R5 as a stills camera that you'll occasionally use to shoot high-quality video, you'll likely never run into any overheating problems.

 For stills photographers, though, there isn't much wrong with the Canon EOS R5.
 The combination of a next-generation autofocus system, excellent image quality and fast 12fps/20fps continuous shooting means this is a camera that is just as comfortable (and capable) in professionally-lit studios as it is shooting breaking news stories at dusk.